Failure to Thrive

 What is failure to thrive?

-A diagnosis of failure to thrive is generally given to children who consistently register as being below the third to fifth percentiles.
-If a child dramatically falls from one percentile to another (from the 70th percentile to the 30th, for example), this may also be diagnosed as failure to thrive, even if their weight is not significantly low.
+A diagnosis of failure to thrive is generally given to children who consistently register as being below the third to fifth percentiles, though this can differ from country to country.
+If a child dramatically falls from one percentile to another, from the 70th percentile to the 30th, for example, this may also be diagnosed as failure to thrive, even if their weight is not significantly low.

 The causes of failure to thrive are often complex, with medical disorders, as well as environmental and social factors, all playing a role.
 There is no specific treatment for the condition.
 Instead, the underlying causes will be considered and doctors and other medical professionals will outline a management plan based on this.